 The food menu includes unusual breads, shrimp dumplings, chicken empanadas, duck crostis and octopus skewers.
 The sweet toothed guests can sample the delicious ice cream and their signature black forest sundae.

 The view from the rooftop is phenomenal and provides a wonderful backdrop for panoramic photos.
-At night the outdoor area is atmospheric and romantic with lanterns on tables and the perfect view of New York City at night.
+At night the outdoor space area is atmospheric and romantic with lanterns on tables and the perfect view of New York City at night.
 As well as formal dining tables and chairs the outside area has a cozy selection of sofas and cushions to wile away the evening under the stars.

 55 water Street, Brooklyn, NY, 11201